axilmar/netlib/README.md

     //content of the message
     field<std::string> content;

-    //constructor that sets the message id from message id auto-enumeration. my_message() : message(auto_message_id<my_message>::get_message_id()) {}
+    //constructor that creates a message id for this message automatically. my_message() : message(auto_message_id<my_message>::get_message_id()) {}
 };